pubkey/rxdb/docs-src/questions-answers.md

 This means you have created a collection before and added document-data to it.
 When you now just change the schema, it is likely that the new schema does not match the saved documents inside of the collection.
-This would cause strange bugs and would be hard to debug, so RxDB check's if your schema has changed an throws an error.
+This would cause strange bugs and would be hard to debug, so RxDB check's if your schema has changed and throws an error.

 To change the schema im **production**-mode, do the following
 - Increase the `version` by 1